• Skip to primary navigation

 Instructions

 • Add the wet ingredients to the dry and combine well.
-Add more “milk” if the batter is too thick.
+Add a splash more “milk” if the batter is too thick.

-• Cook over medium heat until lightly browned and bubbles begin forming on underside.
+• Cook over medium heat until lightly browned and bubbles begin forming on the underside.
+Flip and cook until the second side is browned and the pancakes are cooked through.

 Nutrition